Jay-Mithani-Northeastern/aws-infra/README.md

 1. AWS account
 2. Terraform installed on your local machine
 3. AWS CLI installed on your local machine
+4. Rename the "template_terraform.tfvars" to "terraform.tfvars" and provide appropriate values

 ## Usage